Low Testosterone Treatment FAQ's

 Does TRT improve sperm production or fertility?

-No. TRT lowers sperm count.
-Men wanting children should consider hCG or other fertility-preserving options.
+No. TRT can actually lower sperm count.
+Men who want to maintain fertility should consider alternatives such as hCG therapy or other fertility-preserving treatments.

 How is TRT administered?